JohnDeved/fasting-notes/README.md

   - Autophagy can be described as a kind of "maintenance" mode,  "cleaning" the system.
     - [☑︎](https://www.dietdoctor.com/renew-body-fasting-autophagy#:~:text=Autophagy%20%E2%80%93%20replacing%20old,to%20degrade%20proteins.)
 Autophagy is a cellular process that involves the degradation and recycling of damaged or unnecessary components, such as proteins, organelles, and pathogens.
   - [☑︎](https://www.dietdoctor.com/renew-body-fasting-autophagy#:~:text=The%20consequences%20of,development%20of%20AD.)[☑︎](https://pubmed.ncbi.nlm.nih.gov/34352037)[☑︎](https://www.frontiersin.org/articles/10.3389/fphar.2022.832750/full)[☑︎](https://pubmed.ncbi.nlm.nih.gov/34352037)[☑︎](https://www.frontiersin.org/articles/10.3389/fcell.2019.00143/full) Autophagy can protect against [aging](https://www.frontiersin.org/articles/10.3389/fcell.2019.00143/full), [inflammation](https://www.frontiersin.org/articles/10.3389/fphar.2022.832750/full#:~:text=Autophagy%20is%20known%20to%20regulate,accordingly%2C%20inflammatory%20cytokines%20and%20inflammasome), [infection](https://pubmed.ncbi.nlm.nih.gov/34352037/#:~:text=Fasting%20dramatically%20interrupted%20infection%20and,proceeded%20in%20fasting%20gnotobiotic%20mice.), [cancer](https://www.dietdoctor.com/renew-body-fasting-autophagy#:~:text=The%20consequences%20of,development%20of%20AD.) and [neurodegeneration](https://www.dietdoctor.com/renew-body-fasting-autophagy#:~:text=The%20consequences%20of,development%20of%20AD.)
-    - **inflammation** also seems to be the root cause of depression according to [this video](https://www.youtube.com/watch?v=2X4qySqsYP8)
+    - **Inflammation** also seems to be the root cause of depression according to [this video](https://www.youtube.com/watch?v=2X4qySqsYP8)
   - [☑︎](https://www.wefast.care/articles/fasting-loose-skin#:~:text=Autophagy%20and%20loose%20skin) Autophagy can help mitigate loose skin from forming and may even improve existing loose skin.
     - [Video on Autophagy and Loose Skin](https://www.youtube.com/watch?v=xvxo77kSsjM)

 ## general notes
 - ketogenic eating to reach higher levels of ketosis before you start water fasting is a great and healthy way to mitigate most bad side effects you encounter in the first few days of fasting.
-- starting a fast without being in ketosis is harder and bad for the body, since you have to suffer though low blood suggars for the first few days. (more muscle than fat loss, low energy, bad feeling)
+- starting a fast without being in ketosis is harder and bad for the body since you have to suffer through low blood sugars for the first few days. (more muscle than fat loss, low energy, bad feeling)
 - you should drink plenty of water while fasting, 40% of all water the body consumes usually comes from food.
 So it can be easier to not drink enough and dehydrate when you fast since you need to drink more water than usual.
   - you should listen to your body. dry lips for example are a typical sign of dehydration.
 - Video "[What happens if you Don't Eat for 44 Days?](https://www.youtube.com/watch?v=pfgM6nfWU-I)"